There are 37 names on the Vietnam Wall from Albany, NY.

 Most were impossibly young… 18, 19, 20.
 (There is an old Bellamy Boys lyric, “..they sent him off to Vietnam on his senior trip”.)

 Some enlisted, some were drafted and, and in the time honored Albany tradition, several had brushes with the law and Albany’s justice system offered them the “choice” – jail or the Army.

 Their deaths span 11 years.
 The first to be killed was an Army captain “observer” who died in 1964.
 One was an MP who died defending the US Embassy during the Tet offensive of 1968.
 Most died in the harsh and unforgiving provinces of Vietnam during the War’s brutal years of 1967 -1969.
+One was a medic who went borrowed a gun and went into save other men.
 The last one to die was a Marine killed in the Mayaguez “Incident” by the Khmer Rouge in 1975.
 His body was never recovered.
 He was not even a US citizen (he was from Trinidad, but his mom lived on Lark Drive).
 His name, as well as the others killed in the “Incident”, are the last names on the Vietnam Veterans Memorial.

 An astonishing number died within their first 4 months in Vietnam.
 Johnny Gladney, who was a year ahead of me in Jr. High and High School, was killed after being in Vietnam less than a month – on the 4th of July.

 During the 10 months of my junior year in high school, 15 boys died.
 This is Smalbany, so you always knew the boy, or you knew his sisters/brothers or his cousins, or a friend of a friend.

 The City moved on, but underneath, people felt a sadness and then they went numb – just like the rest of the country.
 The killing seemed inexorable.
 There was no way to stop it – it went on and on and on.